ColeStrickler/CSGO-ModMenu/README.md

 # CSGO-ModMenu
-Internal Mod Menu for CounterStrike Global Offensive
+Internal Mod Menu for Counterstrike Global Offensive

 Please Note: The netvar offsets are subject to change with game updates and will need to be updated over time.